St. Dominic Catholic Church (Washington, D.C.): Dominican Third Order

-St. Dominic Church hosts a chapter of the Dominican Third Order which meets monthly to the present day.
+St. Dominic Church hosts a chapter of the Dominican Third Order, which meets monthly to the present day.

 Saint Dominic Young Adults

-St. Dominic's Young Adults, a young adult discipleship group begun on the feast of St. Thérèse of Lisieux 2015, continues to the present day.
+St. Dominic's Young Adults, a young adult discipleship group begun on the feast of St. Thérèse of Lisieux in 2015, continues to the present day.

 St. Dominic Cenacle

 St. Dominic Cenacle, an adult discipleship group begun in 2017, continues to the present day.

 Knights of Columbus

-The Knights of Columbus are a Catholic-based Fraternal Organization engaged in charity both local and global in scope, Life Insurance, and faith-based institutional investing.
+The Knights of Columbus are a Catholic-based Fraternal Organization engaged in charity, both local and global in scope, Life Insurance, and faith-based institutional investing.
 Two chapters of the organization meet at St. Dominic Church presently: